Understanding the data behind the Socioeconomics tab

 As a result of what we have previously explained, the chance of the baselines matching across segments is very unlikely now.
 However, there might be a case where they are similar, simply because the audiences you are comparing have similar age, country and gender distribution.

-Visit our main article about the Socioeconomics tab of Insights reports.
+Related article about the Socioeconomics tab of Insights reports.